COVID: Review the latest FCDO Travel Advice before travelling to or from Grenada

 The animal life is varied and includes such wild animals as the mona monkey (a small, long-tailed, West African species that was introduced by slaves), the manicou (a species of opossum), the agouti (a rabbit-sized rodent, which is brown or grizzled in colour), the iguana, the mongoose, and a variety of turtles and land crabs.

+Creole food?
 Oil down, Grenada's national dish, is a melting pot of its cultural history.
 This hearty stew is made of local veggies, salted meat and aromatic spices.

 The official language in Grenada is English.
-There are also two other languages recognized in Grenada: Grenadian English Creole, and Grenadian French Creole
+There are also two other languages recognized in Grenada: Grenadian English Creole, and Grenadian French Creole You can learn some basic Creole before you travel to Grenada and really impress the locals!

 The currency in Grenada is the Eastern Caribbean Dollar (Tipping in Grenada is discretionary and should reflect the service you have received, however a service charge of 18% is typically added to your bill in hotels and restaurants.
 If no service charge is added, a 10% tip is generally expected.).